-Condition 111 of the EPBC approval also states:
+Condition 111 of the EPBC Approval also states:

-111. The proponent must publish the Annual Environmental Return on the Internet within 20 business days of each anniversary date of this approval.
+"111.
+The proponent must publish the Annual Environmental Return on the Internet within 20 business days of each anniversary date of this approval."

-The anniversary date of the EPBC approval is 22 October.
+The anniversary date of the EPBC Approval is 22 October.

-The 2013 AER covers the period 22 October 2012 - 22 October 2013 (AER period) and will be published on the internet by 19 November 2013.
+The 2014 AER covers the period 22 October 2013 - 22 October 2014 (AER period) and will be published on the Santos GLNG Project website by 20 November 2013.